-Second-line treatment options for patients eligible for ASCT include axi-cel, as well as salvage chemotherapy regimens with or without rituximab followed by high-dose therapy and ASCT.
+Second-line treatment options for patients eligible for autologous stem cell transplant (ASCT) include axicabtagene ciloleucel (axi-cel), as well as salvage chemotherapy regimens with or without rituximab followed by high-dose therapy and ASCT.

-For patients who have received salvage chemotherapy and ASCT as second-line therapy, the third-line options are chimeric antigen receptor (CAR) T-cell therapies, pola-BR, or a chemotherapy regimen with or without rituximab.
-CAR T-cell therapy options include axi-cel, tisa-cel, and liso-cel.
-If the patient has not previously received pola-BR, it can be offered for bridging to CAR T-cell therapy.
+For patients who have received salvage chemotherapy and ASCT as second line, their third-line options are CAR T-cell therapies, polatuzumab vedotin with bendamustine and rituximab (pola BR), glofitamab (for patients unable to receive or ineligible for CAR-T), or a chemotherapy regimen with or without rituximab.
+CAR T-cell therapy options include axicabtagene ciloleucel (axi-cel), tisagenlecleucel (tisa-cel) and lisocabtagene maraleucel (liso-cel).
+If the patient has not previously received pola BR, it can be offered for bridging to CAR-Ts.

-For patients who have received axi-cel as a second-line option, their third-line options are either:
+For patients who have received axicabtagene cileucel (axi-cel) as a second-line option, their third-line options are as follow:

-- ASCT if they are transplant eligible - pola-BR, a chemotherapy regimen with or without rituximab if they are transplant ineligible.
+- ASCT if they are transplant eligible or - polatuzumab vedotin with bendamustine and rituximab (pola BR), glofitamab, or a chemotherapy regimen with or without rituximab if they are transplant ineligible